suhasnidgundi/mongodb-example/README.md

 # MongoDB Example

 ## Description
-The MongoDB Example is a full-stack web application that allows users to manage inventory items.
+The MongoDB Example is a full-stack web application that allows users to manage items.
 It provides a user-friendly interface for adding, editing, deleting, and viewing items in a database.

 ## Features
 - Create new items with name, description, category, price, and quantity